dailystudio/devbricksx-android/devbricksx-java-annotations/README.md

 - **database**

     Define the name of the database in which the class will be stored.
 The classes with the same value of database parameter will be stored in the same database and share the same **Database** class.

+- **databaseVersion**

+	Define the current version of the database.
+Usually, if you change any field of annotated class or property of this annotation, you should increase the value of this property.
+Otherwise, it would cause runtime exception of database mirgration.

+- **migrations**

+	Specify a set of migration classes that will be used during database migration.
+Visit [here](https://developer.android.com/training/data-storage/room/migrating-db-versions) for more details.

 - **extension**

     Specify a class which defines extended interfaces in the **Dao** class.
 It defines the interfaces in the same way as the one which is used to define interfaces in **Dao** class in the [official docuement](https://developer.android.com/training/data-storage/room) of Android Room Library.

 - **converters**